Keith Fielding

-Keith John Fielding (born 8 July 1949) is an English dual-code international rugby union, and professional rugby league footballer who played in the 1960s, 1970s and 1980s as a winger.
+Keith John Fielding (born 8 July 1949) is an English dual-code international rugby footballer who played in the 1960s, 1970s and 1980s as a winger.
 He played representative level rugby union for England, and at club level for Moseley Rugby Football Club before switching to rugby league in 1973, and went on to play representative level rugby league for Great Britain and England, and at club level for Salford.

 Rugby union career

 Born in Birmingham, Fielding attended King Edward VI Five Ways school, where he began playing rugby union.
 In 1967, Fielding represented England Schools 19 Group.

 After leaving school, Fielding went on to play for Loughborough Colleges and Moseley.
 Fielding won his first cap for England on 8 February 1969, playing against Ireland.
 Later that month, he scored a try in his second appearance for England in a match against France.
 In December 1969, he played in England's 11–8 win against South Africa, which was the team's first ever victory against the Springboks.

 In 1970, Fielding played a key role in Loughborough College's Middlesex Sevens victory, scoring 11 tries during the tournament, including four in the final against Edinburgh Wanderers.

 In 1971, Fielding was signed by Leicester Tigers, but returned to Moseley after playing only one first team game for the club.

 Fielding returned to the England squad in 1972, playing in all four matches of the 1972 Five Nations.
 He made the last of his 10 appearances for England in March 1972 against Scotland.

 Fielding scored 39 tries for Moseley in his final season at the club, the second highest total in Britain that year.
 In April 1973, Fielding represented England in the first ever international rugby sevens tournament.